COSC-499-W2023/year-long-project-team-13/README.md

 Also, update your README.md file with the team and client/project information.
 You can find details on writing GitHub Markdown [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) as well as a [handy cheatsheet](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf).

 # Browser setup for AWS Elastic Beanstalk server

 In order to run the website hosted on AWS Elastic Beanstalk server, you need to enable the "Insecure origins treated as secure" flag on your browser.
 Follow the steps below to enable the flag on your browser:

-1. Type "browsername://flags/" on chrome browser.
+1. In the address bar, type `[browser name]://flags` and press Enter.
-For exmaple: Chrome browser "chrome://flags/"
+   Replace `[browser name]` with the name of your browser (e.g., `chrome`, `firefox`, `edge`).

-2. Search "Insecure origins treated as secure" on browser.
+2. Search for "Insecure origins treated as secure" in the search bar.
-3. Enter "http://ebdjango-env-1.eba-uzn2yvai.ca-central-1.elasticbeanstalk.com" our website link and toggle it to enable.
+3. Click the dropdown menu and select "Enabled".
-4. Restart the browser.
+4. Click the "Relaunch" button at the bottom of the page to restart your browser.

 # Project Setup and Testing Guide